arthurk/arthurk.github.io/setting-up-argocd-with-helm/index.md

 Applications can be added, updated or removed with Git.
 As an example we've installed Prometheus in our cluster.

+All files mentioned in this blog post are available in a [Git repository on GitHub](https://github.com/arthurk/argocd-example-install/).

 More details about Argo CD can be found on the [project page](https://argo-cd.readthedocs.io/en/stable/) and the [GitHub repository](https://github.com/argoproj/argo-cd/).